Tell us about yourself!

 Your statement is very inaccurate.
 First you need a diode rectifier to turn the AC voltage from the relay into a DC voltage to charge the capacitor.
 Then there is a resistor necessary to limit the current from the capacitor to the LED.
 And last but most important: a 1000uF capacitor charged to say 12V will only light a single LED for about 1 second until it is discharged.

-You can certainly do that.
-In fact someone already made an instructable about this exact thing using an off the shelf inductive light.
+Certainly.
+In fact there is an instructable about this using an off the shelf inductive light.

 If you look closely at the video in step 1 you can see that I actually mounted three magnets on the wheel.
 Not balance the wheel (the weight influence of the magnet is negligible) but to make it blink faster at lower speeds.